vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 has been referred to for the sake of the commentaries.
 Saṅkhyāyana-srauta-sūtra-edited by Dr, Hillebrandt in three

 volunies (B. I. series ).
-Saṅkhyāyana-grhya-sūtra-game 88 Kausitaki-grhyd-gūtra
+Saṅkhyāyana-grhya-sūtra-game 88 Kausitaki-grhyd-sūtra

 ( Benares Sanskrit series ).
 Saṅkha-Likhita-dharmasūtra-reconstructed by P. V. Kane and